LifetimeMistake/PlanetbaseMultiplayer/README.md

 - Replace it with the DLL provided in the References directory of this project.
 - Compile the project and enter the bin directory of the Planetbase.Patcher project.
 - Copy the relevant DLLs (0Harmony, Lidgren.Network, PlanetbaseMultiplayer.Client, PlanetbaseMultiplayer.SharedLibs, PlanetbasePatcher) to the Managed directory.
 - Run the server binary and open your game.
-For now, the game will automatically connect to the server as soon as it finds it on your local network. ~~This is because I've yet no clue how to edit the game menu.
-So no multiplayer button for now, I guess!~~ (multiplayer button coming soonTM :).)
+For now, the game will automatically connect to the server as soon as it finds it on your local network.
+This is because I've yet no clue how to edit the game menu.
+So no multiplayer button for now, I guess!